Estimated Reading Time: 5 minutes

 Browse the best nursing care homes for your loved one.

-NHS-funded nursing care pays for the nursing care given to people in a nursing care home.
+NHS-funded nursing care pays for the nursing care given to people in a nursing home.
 A registered nurse carries out this care and support, and it can also be known as a registered nursing care contribution.

 This funding is a flat rate paid directly to your care home.
 While it covers the nursing element of care, it doesn’t include other care home costs such as food and accommodation.